OPEC raises oil demand view in long-term outlook

 OPEC expects world oil demand to reach 116 million barrels a day (bpd) by 2045, around 6 million bpd higher than expected in last year's report, with growth led by China, India, other Asian nations, and Africa and the Middle East.

 IEA Executive Director Fatih Birol said last week global coal, oil and natural gas consumption may peak before 2030.
-The IEA advises industrialised countries.
+The IEA advises industrialised countries and in 2021 said investors should halt new oil investments if the world wants to reach net zero emissions by mid-century.

+"Over the past year what is clear is that we have seen populations voice concerns about the costs and actual benefits of net zero targets," he said.

+"There are some who unfortunately continue to push the extremely risky narrative of dismissing oil with talk of oil demand dropping by almost 25 million barrels a day by the year 2030," he added.

-OPEC also raised its demand forecasts for the medium term to 2028, citing robust demand this year despite economic headwinds such as interest rate hikes, and road transport growth.
+In the report, OPEC also raised its demand forecasts for the medium term to 2028, citing robust demand this year despite economic headwinds such as interest rate hikes.

-"Despite this outlook, oil demand proved to be resilient in 2023," the report said.

 World demand in 2028 will reach 110.2 million bpd, OPEC said, up from 102 million bpd in 2023.
 It predicted oil use in 2027 would reach 109 million bpd, up from 106.9 million bpd estimated in 2022.

-In 2020, OPEC made a shift when the pandemic hit oil demand, saying consumption would eventually slow after for years predicting ever-increasing use.
-It has begun raising forecasts again as oil use has recovered.
+In 2020, OPEC made a shift when the pandemic hit oil demand, saying consumption would eventually slow after years of predicting ever-increasing use.
+It has started raising forecasts again as oil use has recovered.

 While the 2022 version of OPEC's report anticipated global oil demand reaching a plateau after 2035, the latest outlook sees oil use rising by another 1.6 million bpd in the last 10 years of the forecast period.